SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 			* napolean tried to spread ideas of the revolution A26
 			* How did he fade?
 He got balance-of-powered A32 again b/c he was being too good at this emperor-not-an-emperor thing.
 		* Net positive?
 Hard to tell.
 But!
 At that time, this was natural and inevitable: we got from Louis to Louis, but it is from A31 Louis to A30 better Louis
-	* A33 Europe has always been geographically fragmented, so we gotta keep fighting
+	* A33 Europe has always been geographically fragmented, so one has to keep fighting to maintain balance
 * BOP is heavily Euro-centric, and won't work elseware
 	* When the same countries were fighting in European and foreign wars, they would much rather do it in Europe
-		* Competition in French and English colony in India often set aside for mainland competition A18, why? because of
+		* Competition in French and English colony in India often set aside for mainland competition A18, why? because of colonized land having A34 unique and large resources that make them easier to conqure
+		* A35: always a change of toleration in Europe, but not (EVIDENCE) in
 	* The big-BOP Britons did not want to assimilate in the Indeas A19 when it is not in their intrests
 	*